joerick/joerick.me/_posts/2017-03-08-little-printer.md

 The next step is to install the upgraded bridge firmware.
 Download the [berg-bridge-dump](https://github.com/kpeeem/berg-bridge-dump) from github ([zip](https://github.com/kpeeem/berg-bridge-dump/archive/master.zip)).
 Thanks [@kpeeem](https://github.com/kpeeem)!

-> After each boot, you need to ssh and do `mount -o remount,rw /`.
+Remember, after each reboot, you need to ssh and do `mount -o remount,rw /`.

 Using your SFTP program, copy over `/usr/bin/oneshot_bergcloud_bridge.sh`, replacing the existing one.
 You should also make one alteration - remove the line `/sbin/reboot -f` from the bottom of this script.
 I don’t want the bridge stuck in a reboot-loop should something go wrong.